7 Best Linux VPNs in 2024 and Which to Avoid

 Practically every major VPN has a Windows and macOS release, but Linux is often treated as an afterthought by developers and I had trouble finding VPNs with compatible apps.
 To remedy this, I’ve personally tested over 15 of the best VPNs to find native CLI or GUI-based clients that won’t require you to configure your Linux VPN settings manually.

 For the fastest speeds, most secure servers, easy setup, and superb usability, ExpressVPN is my top VPN for Linux.
 It supports a wide variety of Linux distros and has secure, superfast servers that can access multiple streaming services.
 Plus, You can test ExpressVPN out with Linux completely risk-free as it’s backed by a 30-day money-back guarantee — if you don’t like it, you can easily get a full refund.
+Editor’s Note: Transparency is one of our core values at WizCase, so you should know we are in the same ownership group as ExpressVPN.
+However, this does not affect our review process, as we adhere to a strict testing methodology.

 Try ExpressVPN risk-free